 Will the implementation of the Joint Fire Command Collaborative cost more?

 The initial feasibility study suggested there are significant opportunities for a combination of higher service and lower costs that are likely to result from a joint fire command by these cities.
-The results of this next phase of detailed analysis and refinement will give a clearer picture of the savings and improved efficiency and effectiveness of these improvements.
+The results of this next phase of detailed analysis and refinement will give a clearer picture of the costs and efficiency and effectiveness of improvements.

 Why is a joint Fire Command Staff being evaluated?

 The mission of the fire service has grown with great intensity and scope over the past few decades.
 The rapid increases in technology and how those advancements affect the world in which we all live have created a very heavy burden on emergency services.

 Emergency responses involving hazardous materials, domestic and global terrorism, complex vehicle accidents and fires, pandemic disease, civil disorder, mass shootings, light rail, heavy rail, varying natural disasters, high rise residential and commercial occupancies, large retail complexes, expansive manufacturing facilities, and many other demands on the fire service have surfaced or become much more complex in the past few decades alone, with some rapidly increasing in just the past few years.